Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 - Note: When uploading a new version of an image, CloudFront Edge caches the old avatars.
 Until the old one expires, you will not immediately see the new avatar after updating the profile and it will keep displaying the old version of the file.
 To stop this from happening, we need to enable [invalidation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html)

-  - In `Cloudfront` select the Cloudfront distribution we created
+  - In `Cloudfront` select the CloudFront distribution we created
   - Under the Invalidations tab, click Create
   - Add object path `/*` and click `Create Invalidation`
   - It will take a minute or so for the change to take effect